-Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
+Criterion G: Strong or special association with a particular community or cultura erion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of their continuing and developing cultural traditions (social significance).